-Get into the heart of the city — and get some fresh air while doing it!
-We've always thought that the best way to see Paris is on foot.
+As we've said, the best way to see Paris is on foot.
 But even better is to see it on foot with someone who knows the city inside and out.
-Learn about the city, its food, its history and its culture.
+What better way to learn about the city, its food, its history, and its culture?

-It's important to book your walking tours before you leave home, since some of them fill up quickly.
-The tours we recommend all have easy online booking.
+Book your walking tours before you leave home, since they fill up quickly.

-A guided tour gives you a leisurely yet insightful sense of the City of Lights, which is also The City of Food, The City of History and The City of Culture!
-There are a lot of really good choices – historical tours, tours at night, specific tours of monuments and museums, and tours that cover all of the best of Paris.
-We always learn so much and have fun on a good tour, and that's why we recommend them.
-Even though we've been to Paris many times, we still book speciality tours to increase the enjoyment of our time there.
+A guided tour gives you a leisurely yet insightful sense of the City of Light.
+There are some great choices that we really like — historical tours, tours at night, specific tours of monuments and museums, and tours that cover all of the best of Paris.
+We always learn more and have more fun on a good tour.
+Let's start out by looking at the top ten walking tours.

 Chew on this selection of the best of those tours that include chocolate & pastries, French wine & champagne, the best cheeses of France, and getting behind the scenes at a Parisian boulangerie

-We review walking tours of Paris the focus on distinct periods of its history, from the French Revolution to World War II.
+We review walking tours of Paris that focus on distinct periods of its history, from the French Revolution to World War II.

 What city is more photogenic than Paris, and what better place to learn to improve your photography?

-A walking tour with a local, professional photographer who knows the city well tours get you to some of the best known sights, but also to photographers' secret locations where you'll be able to shoot sights rarely discovered by tourists.
+A walking tour with a local, professional photographer who knows the city well gets you to some of the best known sights, but also to photographers' secret locations where you'll be able to shoot sights rarely discovered by tourists.
 Of course the whole point is that, all the while, you'll be getting tips on sharpening your technique!
-(This photo, by the way, is by Joe Crachiola, who specializes in France photography
+(This photo, by the way, is by Joe Crachiola, who specializes in France photography.)

 • Classic Walking Tours…